-This reinstates the directory on Maxc1.
-Then add DIRNAME to PROJECTLIST and either UACHK.TXT or <SYSTEM>ARCHIVE-FILES-ONLY.TXT just as though a brand new directory were being created, and carry out the other procedures associated with creating a new directory on Maxc1.
-Then copy <ACCOUNTS>DELETED-USER-PARAMETERS.DIRNAME(DIRNUMBER) to Maxc2, RECREATE the directory on Maxc2, etc.
+Then add DIRNAME to PROJECTLIST and either UACHK.TXT or <SYSTEM>ARCHIVE-FILES-ONLY.TXT just as though a brand new directory were being created, and carry out the other procedures associated with creating a new directory.

 If the directory should have a MESSAGE.TXT file, then you should create the MESSAGE.TXT file with MSGFIX as discussed in the previous section.